 Hover offers a number of options for top-level-domains (TLDs), ranging from popular TLDs such as .com to more trendy ones such as .io.
 Since they don’t offer any hosting options, they try to make it easy for users to set it up with other hosting companies.

 For those who are privacy-conscious, Hover provides an additional benefit that most registrars don’t, which is to include a WHOIS privacy protection for all of its packages for free.
 They believe that you “shouldn’t have to opt-in to protect identity”, which shows that they take privacy a little more seriously than others.

 Hover also offers other features such as the ability to forward emails to your domain name at $5 per year and creating a domain inbox for $20 per year.
 When it comes to customer support, you can contact them via phone call, email, or live chat, but it’s not available 24-hours a day.

 To Wrap it Up, the Best Place to Buy a Domain Name

 Having the right domain name could be fundamental to the success of your business and website.

 And, buying your domain name from the best domain registrar is the key to reach successful domain integration and management.
 Ideally, you would only have to make this decision once and go back to your preferred registrar whenever you need a new domain name.

 Now you know the features and differences between the best domain registrars, you can make a clear decision with the options.

-Namecheap – One of the best domain name registrars today for its affordable domain extensions, tons of unique TLDs and personal domains, plus a free DNS offer.
+Namecheap – One of the best domain name registrars today for its affordable domain extensions, tons of unique TLDs and personal domains, plus a free DNS and WHOIS privacy protection.
 Our #1 pick.

 NameSilo – A decent domain name registrar that offers affordable pricing, along with a host of free services.